attmoney/ATT-Core_VF/README.md

 # Attributions

-The project is inspired by Ampleforth https://github.com/ampleforth/ & https://www.antiample.org/
+1. The project is inspired by Ampleforth https://github.com/ampleforth/ & https://www.antiample.org/

-Project structure was forked from https://github.com/Ditto-money
+2. Project was forked from https://github.com/Ditto-money

 # License